terence410/array-to-google-sheets/README.md

 # Array To Google Sheets #

-A simple Node.js module for updating a 2 dimensional array into Google Spreadsheet.
+A simple Node.js module for updating a 2 dimensional array into Google Sheets (Spreadsheets).
 This module is built on top of another package [google-spreadsheet](https://www.npmjs.com/package/google-spreadsheet).

 # Features